-- is made a condition so that submission to such conduct is either expressly or impliedly a condition of the student's participation in an educational program or activity;

-- has an educational consequence, so that submission to or rejection of such conduct is used as a basis for an educational decision affecting a student;

-- is an offensive educational interference, so that such conduct has the purpose or effect of unreasonably interfering with a student's performance or creating an intimidating, hostile, or offensive educational environment.
+- Submission to such conduct is made either expressly or implicitly a term or condition of a student's education. - Submission to or rejection of such conduct by an individual is used as a basis for educational decisions affecting a student. - Such conduct has the purpose or effect of unreasonably interfering with a student's education or creating an intimidating, hostile, or offensive school environment.

-Sexual harassment may include, but is not limited to:

-- verbal harassment, including sexually offensive comments or slurs - physical harassment or physical interference with movement or work - visual harassment such as sexually offensive cartoons, drawings, or posters
+Sexual harassment may include, but is not limited to, verbal harassment, including sexually offensive comments or slurs; physical harassment; physical interference with movement or work; or visual harassment such as sexually offensive cartoons, drawings, posters, images, or video.